TET2 c.2355del, p.His786MetfsTer27

 PP1 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PP1 is: "Co-segregation with disease in multiple affected family members".
-The evidence for this variant shows: no segregation data are available.
+The evidence for this variant shows: no family segregation studies are available.
 Therefore, this criterion is not applied.

 PP2